BaluMediaServer/BaluMediaServer/README.md

   - Fix: This lock has been completely replaced with a high-performance, lock-free Interlocked.Exchange operation.
 This allows the encoder and network threads to swap frame data atomically without ever blocking each other, resulting in a smoother handoff from camera to network.

+- v1.4.0: Major H.264 Codec Overhaul and VLC Compatibility Fix.
+This release addresses critical issues in the H.264 implementation that caused stutter, timing problems, and complete playback failure on VLC and other strict players.

+  - Fixed Critical Timestamp Unit Mismatch:

+  - Problem: The encoder outputs timestamps in microseconds (PresentationTimeUs), but the server was treating them as nanoseconds.
+This resulted in RTP timestamps being 1000x smaller than expected, causing massive stutter, frame overlap, and timing desynchronization.

+  - Fix: The timestamp conversion in `EncoderTimestampToRtp` now correctly converts microseconds to RTP units using fixed-point arithmetic: `(deltaUs * 9 + 50) / 100` (equivalent to `deltaUs * 90000 / 1_000_000`).

+  - Added VLC Compatibility (sprop-parameter-sets in SDP):

+  - Problem: VLC and many strict players require `sprop-parameter-sets` in the SDP to initialize the H.264 decoder.
+Without this, VLC would fail to decode the stream entirely.

+  - Fix: The SDP now dynamically includes base64-encoded SPS and PPS in the `a=fmtp` line when available.
+The server caches these parameter sets as they're received from the encoder.

+  - Fixed NAL Unit Extraction (Multiple NALs per Frame):

+  - Problem: The encoder was treating each output buffer as a single NAL unit, even when it contained multiple NAL units (e.g., SEI + IDR, or SPS + PPS combined).
+This caused incomplete frames and decoder confusion.

+  - Fix: Added `ExtractNalUnitsFromFrame` method that properly parses start codes and extracts all NAL units from encoder output.
+The server now sends each NAL unit as a separate RTP packet (or FU-A fragmented if large).

+  - Fixed SPS/PPS Start Code Handling:

+  - Problem: When extracting SPS/PPS from MediaFormat's csd-0/csd-1 buffers, the code assumed specific start code formats.
+Some encoders provide raw NAL data without start codes, others use 3-byte or 4-byte start codes.

+  - Fix: Added robust `GetStartCodeLength`, `GetNalType`, and `EnsureStartCode` helper methods that handle all cases.
+Parameter sets are now normalized to 4-byte start codes for consistent handling.

+  - Fixed Multi-Client Frame Delivery:

+  - Problem: Using `Interlocked.Exchange` with null replacement caused frames to be consumed by one client, leaving other clients without frames.

+  - Fix: Changed to non-destructive frame reading where each client tracks its own last-sent timestamp.
+Multiple clients can now receive the same frame, and per-client timestamp tracking prevents duplicate sends.

+  - Improved Frame Dropping Strategy:

+  - Problem: The encoder was aggressively dropping frames (keeping only 2 max), which could break B-frame prediction chains and cause visible stutter.

+  - Fix: Frame queue limit increased to 3 with single-frame-at-a-time dropping.
+This provides better buffering while maintaining low latency.

+  - Added RTCP Sender Reports:

+  - Problem: VLC and other players use RTCP Sender Reports (SR) for clock synchronization and jitter buffer management.
+Without SR packets, players may exhibit poor sync and choppy playback.

+  - Fix: The server now sends RTCP Sender Reports every 5 seconds.
+Each SR includes NTP timestamp, RTP timestamp, packet count, and octet count as per RFC 3550.

+  - Enhanced Code Documentation:

+  - Added XML documentation comments to all major methods explaining their purpose, parameters, and behavior.
+  - Improved code readability with clear comments explaining RTP/RTCP protocol details.

 ---

 **Thanks for checking out Balu Media Server!**